Emmanu3l/TWMailer/README.md

 `telnet localhost portNumber`

-in conclusion:
+# In conclusion:

-in one terminal:
+* in one terminal:

 `cd /mnt/c/wsl_twmailer/`

 `make`

-in the other terminal:
+* in the other terminal:

 `./myserver.o directoryName`